IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 **Commitment** - means the Scrum Team members should commit to bringing their best efforts forward and helping each other succeed.

-**Commitment:** - means the Scrum Team members should personally commit to achieving the Scrum Goals.
-Commitment is about **dedication and applies to the actions, the effort, not the final results.** Commitment for a Scrum team means:
+**Commitment** - means the Scrum Team members should personally commit to achieving the Scrum Goals.
+Commitment is about **dedication and applies to the actions, the effort, not the final results.**

+**Commitment** - is vital becuase it can transform a team.
+It’s a promise to yourself, your teammates, and your organisation to do the very best work you can.
+If everyone on your Scrum team is committed to delivering a done increment of valuable product each and every sprint, you can accomplish great things together.

+Commitment value for a Scrum team is NOT about treating estimates as as deadlines, rather:

-- Commit to the team.
+- Commitment to the team.
-- Commit to quality.
+- Commitment to quality.
-- Commit to collaborate.
+- Commitment to collaborate.
-- Commit to learn.
+- Commitment to learn.
 Commit to do the best we can, every day again.
-- Commit to the Sprint Goal.
+- Commitment to the Sprint Goal.
-- Commit to be professional.
+- Commitment to be professional.
-- Commit to self-organize.
+- Commitment to self-organize.
-- Commit to excellence.
+- Commitment to excellence.
-- Commit to the agile principles.
+- Commitment to the agile principles.
 Commit to create working software.
-- Commit to look for improvements.
+- Commitment to look for improvements.
-- Commit to the Definition of Done.
+- Commitment to the Definition of Done.
-- Commit to the Scrum framework.
+- Commitment to the Scrum framework.
-- Commit to focus on Value.
+- Commitment to focus on Value.
-- ommit to finish work.
+- Commitment to finish work.
-- Commit to inspect & adapt.
+- Commitment to inspect & adapt.
 Commit to transparency.
-- Commit to challenge the status-quo.
+- Commitment to challenge the status-quo.

-Why is Commitment so vital:
-Commitment can transform a team.
-It’s a promise to yourself, your teammates, and your organisation to do the very best work you can.
-If everyone on your Scrum team is committed to delivering a done increment of valuable product each and every sprint, you can accomplish great things together.
+---

 ### 🎯 Focus